-3-Day, 7-Day & 10-Day Alcohol and Drug Detox Programs: What to Expect
+3-Day, 7-Day & 10-Day Alcohol and Drug Detox Programs Near Me

 Successful substance use treatment starts with a professionally supervised detox, which sets the stage for rehabilitation and recovery.1 It manages withdrawal symptoms in a safe and controlled environment, enabling the patient to wean off the substance as comfortably as possible.1

-What Happens at a 7 & 10-Day Drug and Alcohol Drug Detox Facility?
+What Happens at 3-Day, 7-Day & 10-Day Drug and Alcohol Drug Detox Center?

 Detox programs provide care and support to patients in the withdrawal stage of recovery.
-Three, 7, and 10-day drug and alcohol treatment programs offer short-term assistance to counteract the dangerous and uncomfortable symptoms of withdrawal while they’re peaking.
+3 day, 7 day, and 10-day drug and alcohol treatment programs offer short-term assistance to counteract the dangerous and uncomfortable symptoms of withdrawal while they’re peaking.
 They consist of various levels of support that help the patient discontinue drug use in a safe and effective way, often with the assistance of medication.1 Typically, the stages of detox are:1

 - Evaluation: The process begins with a thorough intake assessment where the facility’s staff learns more about your condition, medical history, frequency and scope of your substance use disorder, and current needs.